Putin warns Russia could drop grain deal after 60 days

 Putin used Monday’s conference attended by African lawmakers to press the long held Russian claim that a significant part of grain exported under the deal was sent to “well-stocked” European markets and only a fraction ended up in African markets.

-He added that if Russia decides not to extend the deal after 60 days it will be ready to provide African countries with free grain.
+The Russian leader added that if Moscow decides not to extend the deal after 60 days it will be ready to provide African countries with free grain.
+Putin spoke shortly before he met in the Kremlin with Chinese President Xi Jinping, who arrived in Russia on Monday on a three-day visit that offered a strong political boost to the Russian president.

 Food prices surged to record highs after Russian troops rolled into Ukraine last February, helping contribute to a global food crisis also tied to the lingering effects of the COVID-19 pandemic and climate factors like drought.